 South Granville is the name of the shopping district (in Fairview) that runs along Granville St. from the Granville Bridge to 16th Avenue.
-It’s become so popular—and is being marketed so aggressively—that people sometimes refer to the entire neighbourhood as South Granville.
+It’s become so popular—and is being marketed so aggressively—that people sometimes refer to the entire neighborhood as South Granville.

 Fairview Restaurants and Shopping

-Some of Vancouver's best, most-acclaimed restaurants make their home in Fairview.
+Some of Vancouver's best, most acclaimed restaurants make their home in Fairview.
 For fine-dining, there is West, four-time winner of Vancouver Magazine's Restaurant of the Year Award, and the beloved Vij's, proclaimed "among the finest Indian restaurants in the world," by The New York Times.
 On Broadway, there is the ever-popular Cactus Club, the Southern-style BBQ Memphis Blues, and the Malaysian Banana Leaf.

 One of Vancouver's best urban shopping streets bisects Fairview: South Granville is famous for its "gallery row" of art galleries, its antique and modern furniture stores, and its bevy of home décor shops.
 South Granville also has a beguiling mix of high-end and mid-range fashion.

 Parks are scattered throughout Fairview, making it easy to find a spot to walk the dog, a place to play tennis or soccer, or a playground for the kids.

 If you love city views, Charleson Park is a must-see.